IObundle/iob-soc/README.md

 ### Set up the remote ASIC toolchain server

-Navigate to the ASIC directory, `cd hardware/fpga/CYCLONEV-GT-DK`, and check the Makefile for the environment variables to be set.
-You will see that the server is read from the variable CADE\_SERVER and the user from CADE\_USER.
-Set them accordingly, for example:
+Check the Makefile in `hardware/asic` for the environment variables to be set.
+In it, the variable for the server logical name, ASIC\_SERVER, is set to CADE\_SERVER, and the variable for the user name ASIC\_USER is set to CADE\_USER.
+Hence, you need to set the latter variables before simulating, for
+example:

 ```
 export CADE_SERVER=molotof.iobundle.com